sinusgamma/Deep-learning-air-pollution-forecaster/README.md

 In this project, we build the deep learning part of the model.

+## Main Files

+'create_data.py': Prepares the daily data from the row datafiles.

+'pollution_forecaster.ipynb' and 'pollution_forecaster.py': Shapes the data to model input, instantiates, trains, tests the model.

+'pollution_model.py': Containes the model and important functions to train it.

 ## Data Explanation

 The *'data\daily_clean_full.csv'* file contains the daily data of the weather parameters and air pollution (pm10) parameters.
 This is the cleaned merge of the *'daily_pm10.xlsx'* and the *'hourly_lorinc_2011-2018.xls'*